Introduction: The Hidden Cost of Endless Video Calls

 - Recommended products and supplements for eye comfort

-1. Understanding Dry Eyes from Video Calls
+1. The Science Behind Dry Eyes from Video Calls.

 Dry eyes occur when your tear film (the protective layer that keeps eyes moist) evaporates faster than it’s replenished.
 This can happen because of environmental factors, blinking habits, or increased digital exposure.